2/22/2024

 Chairman, President, and Chief Executive Officer

-Thank you, Shagan.
+Thank you, Shugun.
 So look, we're really happy with where we landed at the end of 2023 in quarter four.
-You know, if you adjust for the days, we delivered a robust .1% growth in the fourth quarter and in the entire year we delivered 6.5%.
-I will say, Shagan, that if you look at the low point of our guide this year at .75% and you add back that percent to get you to 4.75, it's the exact same starting point at the low point as we had last year.
+You know, if you adjust for the days, we delivered a robust 8.1% growth in the fourth quarter.
+And in the entire year, we delivered 6.5%.
+I will say, Shagun, that if you look at the low point of our guide this year at 3.75%, and you add back that percent to get you to 4.75%, it's the exact same starting point at the low point as we had last year.
 I think that the guide is prudent.
 I think the guide sets us up so that we can execute as we go through the year.
-And I think that it allows us as we go through the year as a company to do what we did in 2023.
+And I think that it allows us, as we go through the year as a company, to do what we did in 2023.
 And that has always been our goal.
-Now, there are a couple of moving pieces within the guide, Shagan, from the different business units.
-I would expect APAC, OEM, and IAEA and surgical to take a modest step back.
-Surgical because they'll have anniversaried the Titan acquisition.
+Now, there are a couple of moving pieces within the guide to go in from the different business units.
+I would expect APAC, OEM, and IA and Surgical to take a modest step back.
+Surgical, because they'll have anniversaryed the Titan acquisition.
 And then I would expect a modest step forward in growth rate for EMEA, interventional urology, vascular, and anesthesia.
-And I think that I feel, as I said, good about the way we guide it and I feel good about our ability to deliver it.
+And I think that I feel, as I said, good about the way we've guided and I feel good about our ability to deliver it.

 speaker

 Got it.
-And then just on M&A, Liam, can you provide us your updated thinking there and especially how you're thinking about, you know, short-term P&L dilution relative to, you know, top-line accretive M&A?
-And any interest in adjacency?
+And then just on M&A, Liam, can you provide us your updated thinking there and especially how you're thinking about short-term P&L dilution relative to top-line accretive M&A, and any interest in adjacency.
 Thank you for taking the questions.

 speaker